Chart Color Schemes

 Employment

-Workforce participation is at 64.1%, slightly higher than Rest of Qld's 59.1%.
+The area employs 6,067 residents, with an unemployment rate 2.6% lower than Rest of Qld's rate of 4.1%, and workforce participation at 64.1%, compared to Rest of Qld's 59.1%.
 Key industries include health care & social assistance, retail trade, and construction.
-Peregian Springs has a particular employment specialization in professional & technical services, with an employment share 1.5 times the regional level.
-Conversely, agriculture, forestry & fishing is under-represented, with only 0.5% of the workforce compared to Rest of Qld's 4.5%.
+Peregian Springs specializes in professional & technical services with an employment share 1.5 times the regional level, but agriculture, forestry & fishing is under-represented at 0.5% compared to Rest of Qld's 4.5%.
+The predominantly residential area offers limited local employment opportunities.

 Frequently Asked Questions - Employment